 While management behaviors may seem all about goal setting, reaching company goals, and ensuring that every team member is on track with their own career goals, sometimes it’s about taking a step back to appreciate the work your team is putting in.

 On the road to progress, everyone has a moment of becoming overwhelmed or exhausted with what they’re doing.
 Although you can motivate people, sometimes the best thing for them is for you to acknowledge their efforts.
 A simple “I appreciate the work you’re putting in” when an employee is having a bad day can go an awful long way.

 While reaching career goals is great, doing so with unhappy employees is miserable.
 Make sure you empathize with your team and ensure they know you’re appreciative of them.

 Being a good manager is much more than just going through the motions to create goals for your team.
 You should actively incorporate these habits, skills, and tendencies into your work schedule.
 While focusing on company goals is essential, these management skills will ensure that you’re a good manager to your team, helping them along the road to success.

-    Right now, there’s never been a better time to try Hugo — small teams can join free.
+Right now, there’s never been a better time to try Fellow — small teams can join free.